Gymkhana (restaurant): History

 Gymkhana Fine Foods, the restaurant's range of cooking sauces, marinades and chutneys, came to market exclusively with Whole Foods Market UK in October 2023.

-The London restaurant celebrated its 10th birthday in September 2023.
+The London restaurant celebrated its 10th anniversary in September 2023.

 Gymkhana was awarded its second Michelin star in 2024, becoming the first two-Michelin-star Indian restaurant in London and one of only four Indian restaurants in the world to hold two Michelin stars.

+In December 2025, Gymkhana opened its first US location at Aria on the Las Vegas Strip.

+In September 2026, Gymkhana Dubai will open in DIFC.

 Food

 Gymkhana serves classic Indian cuisine of largely Northern Indian origin.
 The menu was described by The Independent restaurant critic Lisa Markwell as being "exemplary of the fine line between comforting and imaginative".
 Nicholas Lander, Financial Times, wrote of co-founder Karam Sethi: "Sethi has created a restaurant that delivers highly labour intensive and flavourful dishes with style and wit".

 Dishes include Tandoori Masala Lamb Chops, Kid Goat Methi Keema and Wild Muntjac Biryani.

 International

 In 2022, Gymkhana opened its first international site in the Middle East.
 It opened its second in Riyadh in June 2023.

 On 6 August 2025, it was announced by Priya Krishna of The New York Times that Gymkhana will open its first U.S location.
-Gymkhana Las Vegas will open at the end of the year within ARIA Resort & Casino, an MGM Resorts International venue.
+Gymkhana Las Vegas opened December 2025 within ARIA Resort & Casino, an MGM Resorts International venue.
+In July 2026, JKS Restaurants announced the arrival of Gymkhana Dubai in DIFC, set to open in September 2026.